garciart/pipeline-demo/02-svn-container/02-svn-container.md

 - [Start Podman](/01-podman-network/01-podman-network.md#start-podman)
 - [Create the Network](/01-podman-network/01-podman-network.md#create-the-network)

 You will also need Subversion on the development host.
-To install it, open a Terminal and enter the following command: "`sudo yum -y install subversion`".
+To install it, open a Terminal and enter the following command: `sudo yum -y install subversion`.

 -----